 The treatment of cancer is a developing area of medicine.
 New treatments continue to be developed and the information on outlook above is very general.
 Your specialist can give more accurate information about your particular outlook, and how well your type and stage of cancer are likely to respond to treatment.

-Screening for bowel (colorectal) cancer
+Screening for colon or rectal cancer

 A screening test aims to detect a disease before it has caused symptoms and when treatment is likely to be curative.